theodi/BDNS/BDNS_Governance_model.md

 ## Intellectual property

-All the outputs from this standards initiatve are openly licensed.
+All the outputs from this standards initiative are openly licensed.

 The formal specifications created within the W3C community group are published under [the W3C software and document notice and license](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).
 It gives permission for you to reuse the work, including implementing the specifications for free, for any purpose.